caltechlibrary/library-shell-curl-and-api/outline.md

         + put
         + delete
     + leveraging Bash
+        + logging into a web service
         + checking the exit codes
+        + authorization as a function
+        + getting results
 + Processing data
     + Getting the raw data ready
         + best practice, keep your raw data, create derivatives